From Defense Aviation to Automotive Defense by DesignOctober 5, 2020

 - Hybrid Topology: Mix-and-Match

 Use case and constraint specific optimization

 Scaling up is a major challenge for vehicle electronics and network design.
-Service Oriented Architecture (SOA) allows common system functions to be formed into discrete, reusable services or standalone code compartments.
+Automotive SOA (Service Oriented Architecture) allows common system functions to be formed into discrete, reusable services or standalone code compartments.